 Whitney Learns About Cotton

 Eli Whitney was born on December 8, 1765, in Westborough, Massachusetts.
 Growing up, Whitney, whose father was a farmer, proved to be a talented mechanic and inventor.
 Among the objects he designed and built as a youth were a nail forge and a violin.
 In 1792, after graduating from Yale College (now Yale University), Whitney headed to the South.
-He originally planned to work as a private tutor but instead accepted an invitation to stay with Catherine Greene (1755–1814), the widow of an American Revolutionary War (1775-83) general, on her plantation, known as Mulberry Grove, near Savannah, Georgia.
+He originally planned to work as a private tutor but instead accepted an invitation to stay with Catherine Greene (1755–1814), the widow of American Revolutionary War (1775-83) general Nathanael Greene, on her plantation, known as Mulberry Grove, near Savannah, Georgia.
 While there, Whitney learned about cotton production–in particular, the difficulty cotton farmers faced making a living.

 In many ways, cotton was an ideal crop; it was easily grown, and unlike food crops its fibers could be stored for long periods of time.
 But cotton plants contained seeds that were difficult to separate from the soft fibers.
 A type of cotton known as long staple was easy to clean, but grew well only along coastal areas.
 The vast majority of cotton farmers were forced to grow the more labor-intensive short-staple cotton, which had to be cleaned painstakingly by hand, one plant at a time.
 The average cotton picker could remove the seeds from only about one pound of short-staple cotton per day.